 Clearing is how universities and colleges fill any places they still have on their courses.
 Clearing can be for students who didn’t quite get the grades they were expecting, don’t hold any offers, declined their offers, applied after 30 June or haven’t applied yet.
-This year Clearing opened at Brunel on 5 July 2019 so you can call us on 01895272273 from this date.
-We also accept applications online.

 Although it can seem fast paced and last minute try not to worry, lots of students get a university place every year through Clearing.
 Some students even wait until Clearing to make their first university application.
 They go on to have an amazing university experience, make lifelong friends and graduate with good quality degrees.